Aperiodic and linearly repetitive Lorentz gases of finite horizon are not exponentially mixing: The structure of linearly repetitive sets

 where all the sets on the right have pairwise disjoint interiors; \item The base of $\mathcal{B}'$ is included in the base of $\mathcal{B}$, that is, $\bigcup_i C_i'\subset \bigcup_j C_j$. \end{enumerate} It follows from these properties that we must also have that

-A \textbf{tower system} is a sequence of box decompositions $\{\mathcal{B}\}_n$ such that $\mathcal{B}_{n+1}$ is zommed out of $\mathcal{B}_n$. \end{definition} Tower systems give Delone sets a hierarchical structure and they always exist for pattern spaces of aperiodic, repetitive Delone sets.
+for $1\leq j \leq k$ \cite[Lemma 3.2]{AC:tower}.
+A \textbf{tower system} is a sequence of box decompositions $\{\mathcal{B}_n\}$ such that $\mathcal{B}_{n+1}$ is zoomed out of $\mathcal{B}_n$. \end{definition} Tower systems give Delone sets a hierarchical structure and they always exist for pattern spaces of aperiodic, repetitive Delone sets \cite{BBG}.
+Tower systems are a manifestation of Rokhlin-Kakutani towers for these minimal systems.
+As such, if $\Lambda$ is a repetitive Delone multiset of finite local complexity, it also admits a tower system.
 In the linearly repetitive case, they have a particular nice structure which we will use.

 If $\{C_n\}$ is a decreasing sequence of local transversals with diameter going to zero and $\{\mathcal{B}_n\}$ is a tower system, then \textbf{$\{\mathcal{B}_n\}$ is adapted to $\{C_n\}$} if we have that $\mathcal{B}_n = \{C_{n,i}[D_{n,i}]\}_{i=1}^{k_n}$ such that $C_n = \bigcup_i C_{n,i}$.
 In such case define